cortezaproject/corteza-docs/using/cli/README.md

  - `migrate-database`
    Run database migration scripts

-Both these commands are automatically executed when you run `serve-api` command, after database is connected and before initialization.
-This behaviour can be changed with env variables.
+Both these commands are automatically executed when you run `serve-api` command after the database is connected and before initialization.
+This behavior can be changed with env variables.

 You can prevent auto-provision on startup with `PROVISION_AUTO_SETUP=false`.